okfnscot/open-data-scotland/README.md

 * via a documented API; or
 * as a SPARQL endpoint.

+The CSV data file is published in a more readable format at http://okfnscot.github.io/open-data-scotland/

 A longer list of web sites in Scotland that information available can be found at
 [Scotland's Data](https://sites.google.com/site/scotlandsdata/dataandvocabularies).